-The territory of Guiana Amazonian Park covers 40% of French Guiana, making it the largest national park of France and of the European Union.
+The territory of Guiana Amazonian Park covers 40% of French Guiana, making it the largest national park of France and the European Union.
 Difficult to access, it protects one of the strongest biodiversity zones on the planet.

 Guiana Amazonian Park

-The territory of Guiana Amazonian Park covers 40% of French Guiana, making it the largest national park in France and of the European Union.
+The territory of Guiana Amazonian Park covers 40% of French Guiana, making it the largest national park in France and the European Union.

 The national park has been built upon territories belonging to the communes of Camopi, Maripasoula, Papaïchton, Saint-Élie and Saül.
-It is home to the Apalaï, Tilïo, Wayana, Wayãpi and Téko Amerindians as well as to the Aluku, the Maroni, the Creoles and the Metropolitans.
-These lands belong to the park's secondary area which covers approximately 13,600 sq km (5,250 sq mi).
+It is home to the Apalaï, Tilïo, Wayana, Wayãpi and Téko Amerindians, as well as to the Aluku, the Maroni, the Creoles and the Metropolitans.
+These lands belong to the park's secondary area, which covers approximately 13,600 sq km (5,250 sq mi).

-When combined with Brazil's Tumucumaque Mountains National Park, covering some 38,800 sq km or 14,980 sq mi, they together form one of the largest protected spaces in the world.
+Combined with Brazil's Tumucumaque Mountains National Park, covering some 38,800 sq km or 14,980 sq mi, they together form one of the largest protected spaces in the world.